Tioman Island never fails to disappoint if you’re looking to take a brief break from the daily grind in Singapore!

 5. Tioman Dive Resort

-Tioman Dive Resort is located in Air Batang village next to the B&T Dive Center is mainly frequented by divers visiting the dive center but is open to the General Public as well.
+Divers that want a diving package and without the hassle of finding lodging too far off?
+Tioman Dive Resort, located in Air Batang village next to the B&T Dive Center is mainly frequented by divers visiting the dive center but is open to the general public as well.

 The hotel’s main facilities and best features are its compact fully furnished rooms with strong WiFi and friendly customer care and professionally made meals.